Coen-Potgieter/Chess-Encoding/README.md

 - Above works
 - At this stage now I should start pulling games and decoding them.
 - Would also be nice to pull a game from a database and play the game out but ok (this wont have any practical use though, I suppose to just get bots to play any game might be cool?)
+- Can now decode a game using a pgn
+- Need to encode such that leading zeros is preserved
+    - Should thus rather work with strings

 ## Notes

 - would like to export th   e state of the game at each move but their API delays this request by 3 to 60 seconds to avoid cheating of some sort